-Planned Actual Budgeted Estimated Actual Actions/Services Actions/Services Expenditures Expenditures Improve CUSD attendance and chronic absenteeism rates for all students.
-A lot of attention and effort has been given to attendance this school year. \$950,000 \$950,000 and identified site administrators notify parents on a weekly basis of absences, including providing official CUSD absence threshold letters to parents on a timely basis.
+B. Ensure all site attendance clerks and identified site administrators notify parents on a weekly basis of absences, including providing official CUSD absence threshold letters to parents on a timely basis.
 C. Ensure all sites promote and/or incentivize positive attendance.
 D. Ensure all sites hold appropriate SART and SARB meetings for students whose attendance reaches appropriate thresholds.
-E. Provide reports to the Governing Board on district attendance each semester
+E. Provide reports to the Governing Board on district attendance each semester F. Provide teacher training on voluntary use of Synergy's attendance application.

-A. Ensure all site attendance is accurately reported daily into Synergy.

-A. School site attendance clerks and other attendance support staff engaged in training to review B. Ensure all site attendance clerks attendance practices, reports and procedures.
-Each school site has been working with teachers to take accurate, timely attendance on a daily basis.

-B. Site attendance clerks have been working closely with site administrators to review daily attendance reports and send out CUSD absence threshold letters to parents.
+CUSD continues to focus attention and efforts on student attendance.
+A. Regular meetings have been held with all attendance clerks and other attendance support staff to review attendance protocols, best practices and report, Each school site continues to work closely with the teaching staff to take accurate, timely attendance on a daily basis.
+B. Site attendance clerks continue to work closely with site administrators to review daily attendance reports and send out CUSD absence threshold letters to parents.
 C. CUSD and all school sites have been sending out attendance messages on a regular basis, emphasizing the importance of coming to school.

-D. All sites have been holding required meetings with parents of students that are exceeding specific attendance thresholds.
-E. The Senior Director of Business Services has provided a monthly report to the CUSD Governing Board related to district and site attendance rates and ADA.
-This process has really support efforts to maintain a consistent focus on improving student attendance.
+D. All school sites continue to hold required meetings with parents of students that are exceeding specific attendance thresholds (SST, SART and SARB).
+E. The Assistant Superintendent of Business Services continues to provide a monthly report to the CUSD Governing Board related to district and site attendance rates and ADA.
+This process continues to provide focused support to

-Planned Actions/Services Actual Actions/Services Budgeted Expenditures Estimated Actual Expenditures Decrease suspension rate at CUSD has continued to focus on \$20,000 \$20,000 Coronado Middle and High Schools, especially for students decreasing the suspension rate at Coronado Middle and High with disabilities, socio- Schools especially for students economically disadvantaged students, English Learners, African American student, Hispanic students, and students with two or more races.
+Objects: 2xxx - 3xxx Salaries and Benefits LCFF Base \$950,000 maintain and improve student attendance.

+F. Teachers were provided the opportunity to engage in training specific to Synergy's attendance application.

+Continue as in 17-18, with emphasis on the following:

 A. Secondary schools will continue to provide behavior intervention supports.

 B. Baseline for elementary grades.
-Implement Positive Behavior Intervention System (PBIS), a data entry system for coding and tracking a hierarchy of interventions as it relates to infractions and number of infractions, and which connects to Synergy.
-2017-18 pilot year: train appropriate staff and develop a plan for full implementation.
+Implement Positive Behavior Intervention System (PBIS), a data entry system (Shape) for coding and tracking a hierarchy of interventions as it relates to infractions and number of infractions, and which connects to Synergy.
+Continue with pilot and train appropriate staff C. Continue to develop a plan for full implementation school registrars (at all 4 sites)

-with disabilities and African American students, as these specific subgroups were in the "orange" category (increased significantly) per the 2016-17 CA School Dashboard.
-A. CHS and CMS continue to provide behavior intervention supports and also educate students and parents about behavior expectations.
-CHS and CMS have also facilitated parent workshops related to social/emotional supports.
-B. The PBIS data entry system is currently being examined and updated (data from last three years uploaded).
-Student Services and the Learning Department plan to work together to create a plan for training and implementation at school sites.
-This plan will also include a regular cycle for updating the data in the PBIS system from Synergy.
+D. Provide follow-up training for all

+related to coding and tracking of

+student suspensions in Synergy.

+CUSD continues to focus on decreasing the suspension rate at all school sites, especially for students with disabilities, African American students and Socioeconomically Disadvantaged students, as these student groups are in the "orange" category per the 2017-18 CA School Dashboard.

+A. School sites continue to provide behavior intervention supports and also educate students and parents about behavior expectations.
+VES and SSES are implementing a new SEL (Social Emotion Learning) curriculum that is aligned with PBIS and Restorative Practices.
+Additionally, CMS and CHS continue to hold parent workshops related to social/emotional supports.

+B-C. The PBIS data entry system is still in, SHAPE, is still in pilot mode.
+As we move into year 2 with our CUSD MTSS committee, we will be evaluating what our next steps are with this system, as will as with revising discipline action guides, providing more opportunities for staff to engage in restorative practices training and continue to develop and refine our CUSD MTSS framework.

+Object: 5xxx Services

+Object: 5xxx Services

+D. CUSD continues to work with all school registrars related to specific questions about the coding and tracking of student discipline in Synergy.